How do I get my restraining order enforced in another state?

 Do I need to tell the court in Oregon if I move?

-If you won’t be getting mail at your old address, you need to give the court a mailing address and a contact phone number.
+If you won’t be getting mail at your old address, you will want to give the court a mailing address and a contact phone number.
 If you feel unsafe giving your new address, you can use the address of a trusted friend or a P.O.
 Box instead.
 The change of address form that you will need to fill out is available online or at the courthouse.

 Remember, if you want to keep your new address confidential, be sure to tell this to the court clerk and ask that your address not be made public to the abuser.